mobashhir/cuda-Convolution/ReadMe.txt

 All images are 3 color channel PPM images

-Instructions on how to run the code
+Instructions on how to run the code on a cluster

 The code will either run the Median filter or the blob detector as specified in your command line